 Matera is an extraordinary city, unique in the world, which you must visit during your trip to Puglia.
 The layout and history are very different from other cities we have visited.

-In short, a mandatory stop during your stay in Puglia.
-You will also find at the end of the article our map with all our addresses, as always our goal is to help you organize your trip easily!
+So you have to visit this city, during your stay in Puglia.
+Here we will share with you our best things to do and our itinerary and our map with all our best places, as always our goal is to help you to organize your trip easily!

 Sommaire

-- Matera to integrate, absolutely, to your itinerary in Puglia
+- Matera the city you have to add to your Puglia itinerary

 The first question we asked ourselves was, is Matera located in the famous region of Puglia?